MuckRock/python-documentcloud/docs/documents.rst

        >>> obj = client.documents.get('1088501-adventuretime-alta')
        >>> json = obj.get_page_position_json(1)

+   .. method:: get_page_position_json_url(page)

+       Submit a page number and receive a link to the static asset where page text position information is in JSON format.
+If the document is public, the URL will point to S3, otherwise it will point to an internal DocumentCloud URL to verify that the user has permissions to view the page.

    .. attribute:: id

        The unique identifer of the document in DocumentCloud's system.
 This is a number.
        ``83251``

+   .. attribute:: json_text_url

+       A link to the static resource where the full text of the document, in a custom JSON format, indexed by page is available.

    .. attribute:: language